 SUMMER INTENSIVE 7/24-8/4 (M-F 12:30-3:30pm) Will Again Sell Out Well In Advance.
 Graduates of this class have ranged from current and former Major Label talent to those writing their very first song; a Grammy- and Oscar-nominated songwriter to open mic regulars; those making their first EPs to...
 View full details

 Class For ROOTS Graduates Exclusively: This Winter Features 12 Class Meetings!
 SONGMAKERS is a class exclusively for graduates of THE ROOTS songwriting program.
 The class strikes a vital balance between providing an ongoing curriculum of...
 View full details

 In this essential workshop format class, receive feedback on your songs from 4 different Master Songwriters over the course of the Semester in this professional, respectful, peer-driven room.
-The Masters for the SPRING 2017 SESSION may include...
+The Masters for the SPRING & SUMMER 2017...
 View full details